 However, there are plenty of courses, particularly at Master’s level and above, that are entirely taught in English.
 In addition, universities often offer cheap (or free) courses in Dutch or French.
 The university system in Belgium is fairly vast.
 A significant number of foreign students study international courses at both undergraduate and postgraduate level.

 Higher education (hoger onderwijs/enseignement superieure) in Belgium is provided by universities, university colleges (hogescholen/hautes ecoles), and government-recognized institutions.
 However, only universities can award PhDs.
 The governance of the universities falls to the Flemish and French-speaking regions but many courses are taught in English.

-You can also find a number of language schools in Belgium if you opt to take a course in a local language.
-With Brussels being the hub of European business, economy and politics, it is no surprise that there are many courses offered by both Belgian and international universities that centre around business.
+You can also find a number of language schools in Belgium if you opt to study in a local language.
+With Brussels being the hub of European business, economy, and politics, it is no surprise that both Belgian and international universities offer many courses that center around business.

 How to apply to study in Belgium

 Each higher education institution determines its own admission requirements.
 Students holding a Belgian secondary school diploma (CESS) or international equivalent are eligible to apply.
 However, some faculties require an entrance exam for admission, for example, medicine, dentistry, and engineering science.
 Furthermore, the university you wish to attend will supply specific information.
 You can find a list of higher education institutions in Flanders via Study in Flanders or Vlaanderen.
 Alternatively, you can search the French communities via Enseignement (see annuaires).